 We have designed two versions of the Reading Diversity model as two editable PDF tools educators can download, complete, save and share.

-Reading Diversity: A Tool for Selecting Diverse Texts (Extended Edition) walks users through the multi-step method Teaching Tolerance uses to identify readings for our K–12 anti-bias curriculum, Perspectives for a Diverse America.
+- Reading Diversity: A Tool for Selecting Diverse Texts (Extended Edition) walks users through the multi-step method Teaching Tolerance uses to identify readings for our Perspectives text library.
 This edition gives users an in-depth look at the complexity and diversity of a text and is ideal for curriculum coordinators, literacy coaches, book-selection committees and pre-service teachers.

 Explore these sample Reading Diversity tools, and begin cultivating a more inclusive classroom library today!